nikodunk/blog/content/learnings.md

 ---
 See ongoing progress in the newer posts on this site, like [this one](/startup-diary-december)

 Founded with Mitul, we came up with the idea for paperwork labs when Mitul was describing the challenges physicians are facing with government paperwork.
 I built a simple "turbotax for medical forms" in Node, created the below video, and we're now shopping it around clients.
-Price point: $99/mo for constantly updated "smart forms" that can export flat PDFs or save your "structured data".
+Price point: $99/mo/login for all-you-can-eat, constantly updated "smart forms" that can export flat PDFs, report on your "structured data", and potentially integrates with EHRs.

 	Tech
+	* MERN web stack:
-	* Web Frontend in React at https://www.paperworklabs.com
+	* React frontend
-	* Backend in Node/Express/Postgresql backend running on Heroku
+	* Node/Express/Postgres backend running on Heroku

 	Stats
 	* Paying customers: 0
-	* MRR: 0
+	* MRR: $0
-	* 3 interested user groups totalling around 300 practices
+	* 4 user groups in talks totalling 120 practices
-	* Sales through medical associations

 * [Paperwork labs link](https://www.paperworklabs.com)